ekrell/icore_website/news/icore_news_20230411.md

 - Using the Select tool (arrow), you can drag individual elements around.
 - However, some elements are _grouped_ together, so that they all move together.
 - To modify the elements inside a group, _ungroup_ them by selecting the group and pressing `CONTROL + SHIFT + G`.
-- I am not going to give a full InkScape tutorial here, but the following shows how you can modify the plot.
+- I am not going to give a full InkScape tutorial here, but the following shows (crudely) how you can modify the plot.

 [<img src="https://img.youtube.com/vi/IOvmcFlQidY/maxresdefault.jpg" width="50%">](https://youtu.be/IOvmcFlQidY)

 This is **much** better than modifying a `.png` in PhotoShop or GIMP because the high-quality, scalable vectors are preserved.

-## Weekly Snack Report

-__photo of snacks from Houston shared at iCORE__

 ## Get involved